Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 df ≈ 12.5 Hz
 ```

-The corresponding level per spectral line is expressed in dB SPL as:
+The level associated with each spectral line is expressed in dB SPL as:

 ```text
 L_k = 10 log10(P(f_k) / p_ref^2)